netblue30/fdns/README.md

 Disable this functionality with --allow-all-queries if you are running an email server or some other service that requires special DNS handling.

-* Regular DNS over UDP fallback in case the DoH service is unavailable.
+* Regular DNS over UDP fallback in case DoH service is unavailable.
 We use Quad9 for fallback.

 * Live DNS request monitoring and statistics.